 If you just can’t stand the smell of mothballs especially in your kitchen & don’t want to use ammonia, fabric softener sheets are also known to be an effective mouse repellent.
 Since they can be laid flat or squeezed into small spaces, they are a flexible solution.
 A few good ideas are to use them to line the bottom of cabinets or you can use a pencil to push them in any cracks between the shelves & the wall.

-It is so widely used, we dedicated an entire article to it.
+Peppermint (and other essential oils) is used is so widely used as a natural pest control agent, we dedicated an entire article to it.
 See Using Peppermint Oil as a Natural Mouse Repellent.

 There are also quite a few products on the market that have packaged solutions to keep the mice away.
 The great thing about these solutions is they are tried & tested by thousands of customers.
 Most are also designed to be pet & child safe ways to repel mice.